“Family Guy” scores at Fox

 The amount of players in the orchestra has been beefed up from previous seasons; this time they have about 40-45 players depending on the episode – even though McFarlane indicates that their budget is smaller!
 But that certainly won’t stop Murphy and Jones from writing some great music, and more potentially award-winning songs.
 "Family Guy" and "American Dad" both premiere on May 1, on Fox.

-You've only seen 3 images - click here for 46 more scoring session images for this film!
+You've only seen 3 images - click here for 46 more scoring session images for this project!